more-html/heading-component/README.md

 of your IDs on the page.
 So if you would leave out the `slug` attribute, the URL becomes something like
 this: `https://your.domain/path/#more-html-is-coming-sa7y2s`.

+## Development

+The following describes how to (help) develop this code.

+## Setup and run

+- `cd <here>`
+- (if you want a reproducable env using nix) run `nix-shell`
+- `npm i` to install
+- `npm start` to start a webserver, that serves the files of this repo
+- open your browser and open [http://localhost:48001/examples/] to see the examples page
+- develop ...

 ## Make a new Release